 - Recipe cards, especially the handwritten ones, could be in especially delicate condition and your local professional will know how to handle with archival care.

-- If you have non-standard formats like slides and negatives, it is much more of an investment in the equipment and learning curve to do on your own but the best services can handle a variety of items.
+- If you have non-standard formats like slides and negatives, it is much more of an investment in the equipment and learning curve to do on your own.
+The best services can handle a variety of items.

 Once you have the digital files you need to get started, the design and creation of your family cookbook can begin!

-Now that you have everything you want to include in your book, In our next post, we’ll review three major platforms popular for cookbook creation, plus advanced DIY methods with downloadable templates.
+Now you should have everything you want to include in your book.
+In our next post, we’ll review three major platforms popular for cookbook creation, plus advanced DIY methods with downloadable templates.